stograde/stograde/README.md

 - simply manage a set of student repositories (`stograde repo ...`)
 - check which assignments the students have turned in (`stograde table`)
+- get a list of URLs for assignments submitted via Google Drive (`stograde drive`)
 - run tests against those assignments and produce a log file for grading (`stograde record`)
 - view programs one at a time in the SD_app React app (`stograde web`)
 - check a student's submissions as part of an automatic GitLab CI job (`stograde ci`)